 Worksheets vs. Recording Sheets Continued…

-Another way to differentiate between a recording sheet and a worksheet is by looking at what you do with them after they're used.
+Another way to differentiate between a recording sheet and worksheets in preschool is by looking at what you do with them after they’re used.
 With a worksheet, many times we send them home to show parents progress and things that the children are learning.
 But with a recording sheet, we generally reuse them over and over again in a center or as a small group activity, or they can also be sent home.
 If a recording sheet is being sent home, there is a difference there too, because some dialogue about what the child did on the page has to be had.
 It is not as evident as it is with a worksheet with what exactly they were doing and what exactly they were learning.
 Sometimes this may come from you or sometimes they may ask their child.

 The last way we can tell the difference between a worksheet and recording sheet is the differentiation differences.
-With a worksheet, some children may approach this idea of a worksheet with excitement and like that feeling of completion.
-They feel proud of it, and it's something that drives them, that they like to do.
+With worksheets in preschool, some children may approach this idea of a worksheet with excitement and like that feeling of completion.
+They feel proud of it, and it’s something that drives them, that they like to do.
 But other children that may not be the case, they may hate the restriction.
 They may wish they had more choice.
 So the children who are ready for more structure and their learning can choose to use these recording sheets and use them more in depth, while others may slowly warm up to the idea.
-They can do that in a way that there's no pressure and no expectation.
+They can do that in a way that there’s no pressure and no expectation.

-To recap, now that we've taken a broad look at preschoolers and worksheets...it's easier to make the best decision for the children we serve at the place they are in developmentally.
+To recap, now that we’ve taken a broad look at worksheets in preschool…it’s easier to make the best decision for the children we serve at the place they are in developmentally.
 As we know, each year classes can be so different in their needs.
-It's important to understand that not every class in every place around the world is going to look the same - and it shouldn't.
+It’s important to understand that not every class in every place around the world is going to look the same – and it shouldn’t.
 Hopefully, this has given you some things to think about as you decide what is best for the learners in your class in regard to the use of worksheets or recording sheets in your classroom.

 If you love having discussions like these, I encourage you to come on over to the Lovely Preschool Teachers Facebook group, because there are some fantastic educators that you can connect with over there in a safe and loving space.
 So come on over, join the group!
 We would love to have you.